YZLoh/CS6440_medilytics/Documentation/UserManual.md

     3. OPO
        1. To log in as an OPO user the user can enter the following credentials. `Email: jack@mail.com , Password: opo1234`
-       2. Upon logging in, the user will first see the Donors page being loaded *pic*
+       2. Upon logging in, the user will first see the Donors page being loaded
        3. To browse a list of Recipients , they can click on the Recipients section in the side navigation menu
        4. To add a new patient , they can click on the New Patient section in the side navigation menu
        5. On the New Patient page, after filling out the required fields, they can click on the save button to save the new patient's details.
        6. To logout, the user may click on the logout button on the top right of the screen.

- ### Special Instructions for Grading
+ ## Special Instructions for Grading
  To successfully deploy and run our application, please follow these instructions.

-### Deploying the Flask backend on render.com
+ ### Deploying the Flask backend
-First the docker image should be created.
+The flask backend should be deployed on render.com.
+To do so, first the docker image should be created.
 The docker file is already setup in the root directory.
 The build command must first be run, then the built image should be uploaded to a registry.

 **Building**
 `docker build -t <your_tag> .`